Adam Barta

 Adam Steven Barta (born September 21, 1979) is an American actor, reality star, and musician from the Bronx, New York.
 He has had four charting singles on the Billboard Dance Chart and is known for his duets and viral videos with Alana Thompson (Honey Boo Boo) from Here Comes Honey Boo Boo, Farrah Abraham, Margaret Cho, Nadya Suleman (Octomom), Tan Mom, Eureka O'Hara, Mariah Lynn (from Love and Hip Hop New York), and Jonah Falcon.

 Barta is also known for his collaborations with Kathy Sledge (of Sister Sledge) and music videos featuring Lisa Lampanelli that have landed him in TMZ.
 In 2017, he starred on the WE tv series Dr. Miami.
 In 2018 he released a single called "Peep Me Tonight" with hip-hop star Mariahlynn.

-In 2018 he released the viral hit, "Free 2 Be Me" with "Tan Mom" Patricia Krentcil which Howard Stern called an "earworm" and "the greatest song of all time."
+In 2018 he released the viral hit, "Free 2 Be Me" with "Tan Mom" Patricia Krentcil that Howard Stern called an "earworm" and "the greatest song of all time."
 In December, Howard announced the music video had hit over a half million views in the first few days, as one of their most viewed videos of all time.

 In 2022 he created, starred in and executive produced the series #THEDISH, with "Mama June" Shannon, and featuring Tammie Brown.
-It premiered August 30th on Apple TV and Vudu.
-On October 1st, it debuted on Tubi TV.
+It premiered August 30 on Apple TV and Vudu.
+On October 1, it debuted on Tubi TV.
 In August, Shannon went on to sue Barta on a live televised appearance, and won credit as an executive producer on the series.

 Acting career

 Barta started his career doing off-Broadway theatre.
 He played Tash in Befriending Beau, alongside Eric Millegan.
 In 1999, Barta appeared in the Comedy Central series Strangers with Candy.

-In 2012, he filmed scenes for his music video "Q&A" with Celebrity Apprentice's Lisa Lampanelli at the Night of a Thousand Gowns, in NYC, where he also was a headliner with her.
+In 2012, he filmed scenes for his music video "Q&A" with Celebrity Apprentices Lisa Lampanelli at the Night of a Thousand Gowns, in NYC, where he also was a headliner with her.